I'm moving to a new location; how do I do this with my Casa setup?

-If you're moving long distance, and would like your hardware device(s) moved closer to your new location, you should keep a few things in mind when planning your move:
+If you're moving a long distance and would like your hardware device(s) moved closer to your new location, you should keep a few things in mind when planning your move:

-- If at all possible, you should plan to not travel while in possession of both your mobile key and your hardware device key(s) simultaneously.
-In other words, never travel while possessing a sufficient key threshold (a "quorum") to spend funds.
+- If at all possible, you should plan not to travel while in possession of both your Mobile Key and your hardware key(s) simultaneously.
+In other words, never travel while possessing a sufficient key threshold (a "quorum") to send funds.

 - Don't post your moving plans to social media or other public places.

-- Set up a secure location (i.e. a safe) in your new home as soon as possible if you do plan to store one of your hardware devices in your new home.
+- Set up a secure location (e.g., a safe) in your new home as soon as possible if you do plan to store one of your hardware devices in your new home.

 - Consider leaving a key in its current secure location, at least temporarily, if you will be able to maintain access during and after your move.

 As mentioned above, you should avoid traveling with a quorum of keys.